 Contena is a premium platform offering freelance writing jobs and training resources.
 It curates high-paying opportunities and provides coaching to help writers succeed.
 While it requires a membership fee, the investment includes access to a supportive community and tools to enhance your writing career.

-Contena is ideal for beginners serious about writing professionally, offering guidance and opportunities to grow and thrive in the freelance market.
+Contena could be an ideal platform for beginners serious about writing professionally, offering guidance and opportunities to grow and thrive in the freelance market.

 Now that you know where to find entry-level writing jobs, let’s learn how to land your first freelance writing job.
 Here’s a list of helpful tips to start freelance writing with no experience: